tylerjusfly/CHF_TASKS/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-External Packages
+## External Packages

 - react-feather
 - Antd
 - react-hot-toast
 - axios

-Code Structure
+## Code Structure

+everything students can be found in the `src/components/students`

+everything teachers can be found in the `src/components/teachers`

+all auths on user can be found in the `src/context/AuthContext`

+all json data can be found in the `src/fake-db`

 Pending Features
 [] Disable Lesson
 [] Retake Lesson
 []

-Logins
+## Logins

 username : olamide
 password: password
 role: student